Tony Moore (musician): Club management

 In 1997, he established The Kashmir Klub in London.
 The formula of providing an excellent sound system, sourcing the best of emerging and established artists, hosting the show – like live TV – and getting everyone to perform in an acoustic and "back to basics" format, quickly made it into one of the most important live music venues in London.
 Over its seven-year history Moore introduced debut London performances from Damien Rice, Tom Baxter, Lucie Silvas, and KT Tunstall as well as unannounced sets from Sheryl Crow, Dave Stewart, Fleetwood Mac, Nik Kershaw, Rick Astley and many more.
 The Kashmir closed in 2003 after the building was closed for re-development.

 In July 2003, he took over the management of music nights at The Bedford in Balham, creating a similar live music venue, with an emphasis on emerging talent as well as established acts.
 It won Best Pub in the country in 2004, and has twice won the best pub and club award as well as the Evening Standard pub of the year.
 Moore was one of the first promoters to pioneer the use of the Internet and the regular live performances at The Bedford are freely available to all four nights a week, via a dedicated webcam and chatroom.

 From 2003 to 2005, Moore co-presented an overnight show on BBC London 94.9 FM where he brought live music guests into the studio and championed the cause of new talent.

 In 2004, he was made the sole Inductee into the MMF (Music Managers Forum) Roll of Honour for outstanding contribution to the British Music Industry.

-In 2006, he started to collaborate with Quirky Motion on the weekly Bedford Bandstand music program, which he presents.
-Each show seeks to bring a new artist to a wider audience.
+In 2006, he started to collaborate with Quirky Motion on the weekly Bedford Bandstand music program, which he presented.
+Each show set out to bring a new artist to a wider audience.
 These episodes are freely available both as a podcast and on YouTube.

 Tony Moore opened an additional live acoustic venue, The Regal Room, in December 2006, based at The Distillers, 64, Fulham Palace Road, Hammersmith, London.
 Showcasing up-and-coming artists, this is run along the same lines as the Kashmir Klub and The Bedford, with free entry and live webcasts.

+The Regal Room closed in 2018.

+Moore helped launch a new venue in Chalk Farm called The Camden Club along with owner Andrew Hart in 2022, focussing on new and emerging talent.